-It is not about cookware ONLY, it is about healthy eating – cooking, food storing, food warming, and serving.
+It is not about cookware ONLY; it is about healthy eating – cooking, food storing, food warming, and serving.

 Let us learn that all.

-There is an old saying: “Cook in Brass, eat in Bronze and drink in Copper“.
+There is an old saying: “Cook in brass, eat in bronze, and drink in copper.”

-Why healthy cookware?
+Why do we need healthy cookware?

 - Selecting proper cookware is an important part of cooking hygiene.

-Living in the now, we need more than just cooking and eating where most of the meals are prepared ahead of the time.
+Living in the now, we need more than just cooking and eating where most of the meals are prepared ahead of time.

-As we have so many options now a days, it is not so easy to come up with the correct one.
+As we have so many options nowadays, it is not so easy to come up with the correct one.

 1. Clay